FroeMic/TUM-IN-Protein-Prediction-1/lectures/15-comparative-modelling.md

 3. **Compute Electron Density Map**
 4. **Fit observations to atomic model**

+**NMR **

+1. Protein has to be in similar solution as naturally
+2. Massive Magnets required

+**Cryo-EM **

+* worse resolution than other methods
+* cheaper than other methods
+* _Pushing the boundaries of resolution of Cryo-EM is the future_

 **Question:** Which methods to experimentally determine the structure of a protein exist?
 How much are they used?

 > Fraction of proteins in the PDB by experimental method: